TimeRef.com

 Treaty of Esplechin

-The Treaty of Esplechin was a peace treaty between Edward III of England and Philippe VI of France.
+The Treaty of Esplechin was a peace treaty between King Edward III of England and Philippe VI of France.
 Edward had large debts and further campaigning was not possible so he accepted that the truce between the two kings was the best course of action.
 This treaty marked the end of the first phase of the Hundred Years War.

 1341